r-lidar/lidR/README.md

 - Extract automatically a set of ground plot inventories (even plots falling between two or more tiles)
 - Analyse a full set a tiles in parallel computing
 - [Plot 3D LiDAR data](http://jean-romain.github.io/lidR/plotLidar.html)
 - plot the metrics in 2D and 3D
-- Compute a simple triangular irregular network (TIN)

 # Some examples